jchristopherson/diffeq/README.md

         inherited PI step-size controller.
     - Limitations: singular-mass problems require consistent initial conditions and must be index 1.
+- `bdf`
+    - Capabilities: variable step-size, variable order (1-5) backward differentiation formulae for stiff systems and index-1 DAEs.
+The coefficients are formed from the actual spacing of the stored solution points, so a change of step size is handled exactly.
+Accommodates singular mass matrices by factoring $\frac{\alpha_0}{h} M - J$ rather than inverting $M$.
+Being a multi-step method, it reaches a given order on far fewer derivative evaluations than a Runge-Kutta method of the same order, and its dense output costs no extra evaluations at all.
+    - Limitations: the order is capped at five, as BDF formulae lose zero stability beyond six.
+Each step requires a Jacobian and the solution of a linear system.
+The method restarts at first order, so problems with frequent discontinuities forfeit much of its advantage.
+Singular-mass problems require consistent initial conditions and must be index 1.
+- `adams`
+    - Capabilities: variable step-size, variable order (1-12) Adams-Bashforth-Moulton predictor-corrector in PECE mode, for non-stiff systems.
+Each step costs exactly two derivative evaluations and needs neither a Jacobian nor a linear solve, which makes it the most economical choice when the problem is not stiff and the tolerances are tight.
+Its high order ceiling pays off there: on a smooth problem at a tolerance of $10^{-12}$ it reached order nine and used less than half the steps the same method restricted to order five required.
+    - Limitations: the corrector is applied once rather than iterated, so it is contractive only while $hL < 1$ and is unsuited to stiff problems; it will still hold its accuracy on one, but only by taking orders of magnitude more steps than an implicit method needs.
+A mass matrix must be nonsingular, so DAEs are out of reach.
+The method restarts at first order.

 ## Building DIFFEQ
 DIFFEQ can be built with either [CMake](https://cmake.org/) or the [Fortran Package Manager (FPM)](https://github.com/fortran-lang/fpm).
 Both build systems